wasicse/ESMDisPred/README.md

 ### Run ESMDisPred in local OS

 - Execute the following command to run ESMDisPred from the script directory.
-The script takes the input from /home/mkabir3/example/sample.fasta file and produce outputs to the outputs directory.
+The script takes the input from example/sample.fasta file and save disordered probabilities in outputs directory.

 ```
 ./run_ESMDisPred.sh